Shaping Collaborations with Algorithms: How Agency and Heterogeneity Criteria Influence Team Formation and Outcomes: Results

 \section{Results}

-In total, 332 participants assembled 4-member teams, and 42 individuals had to work alone.
-Eighty-three teams were assembled: 20 teams in the ``random teams'' condition, 19 teams in the ``algorithmically-diverse teams'' condition, 25 teams in the ``self-assembled teams'' condition, and 19 teams in the ``fairness-aware teams'' condition.
-We performed Chi-squared tests of independence to check whether the proportions of participants' demographics were equal among conditions.
-The proportions did not differ by gender ($\chi^2(6, 386) = 3.33, p=.76$), internationality ($\chi^2(3, 386) = .39, p=.94$), or ethnicity ($\chi^2(3, 386) = 20.70, p=.11$).
-Given that the sample had six race categories, we first computed a $6 \times 4$ Chi-squared test ($\chi^2(15, 386) = 20.70, p=.14$).
-Then, we computed separated $2 \times 4$ Chi-squares considering ``White'' as the baseline.
-Only the proportion of African American participants was statistically different across conditions ($\chi^2(3, 386) = 8.39, p=.04$).
-We also assessed whether participants were acquainted prior to forming the teams, and fewer than eight participants in the entire study knew one another.
+In total, 332 participants assembled 4-member teams, and 42 individuals worked as solos.
+Eighty-three teams were assembled: 20 teams in the Random condition, 19 teams in the Assigned-Diverse condition, 25 teams in the Self-Assembled condition, and 19 teams in the Nudged condition.
+We performed Chi-squared tests of independence (based on 2,000 replicates) to assess whether the proportions of participants' demographic characteristics were equal among conditions.
+Only the proportion of African American participants statistically differed across conditions ($\chi^2(3, 386)=8.39, p<0.05$).

-Appendix Figure \ref{fig:appendix:correlations} shows the Pearson correlations among the variables collected in the study.
-The main correlations indicate that participants who could choose teammates (i.e., agency) perceived fewer surface-level differences in their teams ($r=-.14$ before the task, $r=-.15$ after the task).
-Also, agency was positively correlated with teammate choices' satisfaction ($r=.25$), systems' capability to prompt new collaborators ($r=.25$), and perceived recommendation quality ($r=.21$).
-Moreover, agency was negatively correlated with privacy concerns ($r=-.08$) and distrust of the algorithms ($r=-.1$).
-Incorporating fairness criteria into the algorithm was positively correlated with perceived recommendation variety ($r=.12$), the capability to prompt new collaborators ($r=.10$), and motivation with the team ($r=.09$).
-It was also positively correlated with psychology safety ($r=.13$) and team performance ($r=.13$), but negatively correlated with teams' communication networks ($r=-.15$ for indegree, $r=-.16$ for outdegree).